hartwigmedical/hmftools/bachelor/README.md

 * CLINVAR_CONFLICTING - Variant has both likely 'BENIGN'/'LIKELY_BENIGN' and 'PATHOGENIC'/'LIKELY_PATHOGENIC' intepretations
 * CLINVAR_LIKELY_BENIGN - No intepretation of 'BENIGN' and at least 1 intepretation of 'LIKELY_BENIGN' and none ‘PATHOGENIC’ or ‘LIKELY_PATHOGENIC’
 * CLINVAR_BENIGN - At least 1 intepretation of 'BENIGN' and none ‘PATHOGENIC’ or ‘LIKELY_PATHOGENIC’
-* UNANNOTATED - Variant is not annotated in Clinvar
+* UNANNOTATED - Variant is not annotated in ClinVar

 Note that custom white and blacklists can be specified per gene in the XML config by either:
 - MinCodon OR